open-cloud/open-cloud.github.io.old/1_user.md

 ###Tenant View

-The Tenant view provides a simple graphical interface for users to acquire VMs, with minimal control over the low-level details of where those VMs are placed and how they are interconnected.
+The Tenant view provides a simple graphical interface for users to acquire Slivers, with minimal control over the low-level details of where those Slivers are placed and how they are interconnected.
 It is loosely patterned after the Amazon EC2 interface.

 The Tenant view is limited to the ViCCI Deployment, which includes clusters at five sites throughout the US and Europe.
-Users that want to acquiring VMs on any other deployment must use the Developer view.
+Users that want to acquire Slivers on any other deployment must use the Developer view.

-The Tenant view supports two modes: Simple (the default) and Advanced (accessed by selecting the *Go To Advanced View* button).
-Simple mode lets users specify how many VMs (Slivers) they want.
-The VMs are placed at the best available site and boot a default image.
-Advanced mode lets the user specify the *Site(s)* on which VMs are to be instantiated, select an *Image* to boot in those VMs, select a *Flavor*, mount select *Data Set(s)* into those VMs, and specify the *TCP Ports* the slice is going to use.
+The Tenant view allows users to specify the *Site(s)* on which Slivers are to be instantiated, select an *Image* and *Flavor* for each Sliver, mount select *Data Set(s)* into each of the Slice's Slivers, specify the *TCP Ports* the Slice is going to use, and set the *ServiceClass* for the Slice (currently only *Best Effort* is supported).

-The *Download Slice Details* button available in both Simple and Advanced mode downloads a text file that gives details about the user's slice, including DNS names at which the VMs can be accessed.
+The *Download Slice Details* button downloads a text file that gives details about the user's Slice, including DNS names at which the Slivers can be accessed.
 Section **Getting Started** explains how to use this configuration information to access (e.g., ssh into) the Slivers instantiated for a Slice.

 ###Developer View

-The Developer view gives users full control over how their slices are instantiated, including where *Slivers* are placed, what *Networks* connect them, and the *Privileges* granted to other users.
+The Developer view gives users full control over how their Slices are instantiated, including where *Slivers* are placed, what *Networks* connect them, and the *Privileges* granted to other users.

 With respect to Slivers (configured by selecting the corresponding tab), users first select a target *Deployment*, and then pick an individual *Node* at that deployment.
 Users are also able to select an *Image* and a *Flavor* on either a per-Sliver or a per-Slice basis.
 All Deployments that the user is permitted to access are visible when instantiating Slivers.

-With respect to Networks (configured by selecting the corresponding tab), each slice is automatically configured with a public and a private network, but the user has the option of connecting the slice's slivers to additional virtual networks.
+With respect to Networks (configured by selecting the corresponding tab), each Slice is automatically configured with a public and a private network, but the user has the option of connecting the slice's slivers to additional virtual networks.
+(Adding additional Networks to a Slice is currently an undocumented feature.)

 With respect to Privileges (configured by selecting the corresonding tab), the user can grant *Admin* privilege to other users, giving them